Knowles Riot: Background

+Impressment

 In the fall of 1747, a squadron under Knowles's command was anchored at Nantasket in Boston Harbor, being repaired and restocked in preparation for a trip to the West Indies.
-Desperately in need of personnel, Knowles flouted tradition when he sent press-gangs to round up sailors in the harbor and along the waterfront without first obtaining a warrant from Governor Shirley.
-Knowles had been repeatedly warned by Commodore Warren to "shew what Lenity you can...to the people of those Colonys" and "to give them no room for complaints."
+Desperately in need of personnel, Knowles flouted tradition when he sent press-gangs to round up sailors in the harbor and along the waterfront without first obtaining a warrant from Shirley.
+Knowles had been repeatedly warned by Warren to "shew what Lenity you can...to the people of those Colonys" and "to give them no room for complaints."
 Nevertheless, on the evening of 16 November 1747, and into the next morning, Knowles's press-gangs captured some 46 men, treating them roughly and ignoring their protests that they were Massachusetts residents.
 Not all were on inbound ships, and some were not even seamen, but carpenters and laborers on their way to work.
-One outbound ship, the Mercury, was left almost completely unattended when 16 of its 19 crewmen were taken, and sustained serious damage as a result.
+One outbound ship, Mercury, was left almost completely unattended when 16 of its 19 crewmen were taken, and sustained serious damage as a result.